sjbiaga/kittens/mt-7-StateT/README.md

 def inspect[S, T](f: S => T): State[S, T] = State(s => (s, f(s)))
 ```

-Not to apply a function for the output, `get` is an alias for `inspect` with `identity` as function argument, whereas not to
+Transfering the state into the output, `get` is an alias for `inspect` with `identity` as function argument, whereas not to
 apply a function to a (thus constant) state, `set` is an alias for `modify` with a constant function argument:

 ```Scala